mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 Again, after making the above changes to the  `serial.qs` script we can submit the `{{ site.sched_submit }}` script and run it.
 Like we did before we can use `squeue` to check the job status, otherwise we will wait about 60-90 seconds for the job to complete.
-Once the job completes we will view the output.
+Once the job completes, we will view the output.

  ~~~~
  {{ site.host_short_prompt}} serial]$ cat serial-1178850.out